syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 ## Auto scroll position

 The `SfAccordion` allows you to customize the scroll position of the expanded accordion item using the `AutoScrollPosition` property.
-By default, the auto scroll position is set to `MakeVisible`.
+By default, the auto-scroll position is set to `MakeVisible`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}